 You don't need a "spa day" every week to see results.
 You just need small, non-negotiable habits that protect your peace.

 - The Pomodoro Method: Work for 25 minutes, then take 5.
-It keeps your brain fresh and prevents that "fried" feeling at the end of the day.
+It keeps your brain fresh and prevents that "fried" feeling by evening.

 - Clean Your Space: A messy desk is a messy mind.
 Spend five minutes at night clearing your workspace so you can start the next morning with a clean slate.